demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 Hi,

-In this zeroth part of the series on [Creating a Twitter Clone in F# using Suave](TODO) we will be starting the project from scratch using and configuring it to use [FAKE](https://fake.build/) and [Paket](https://fsprojects.github.io/Paket/)
+In this zeroth part of the series on [Creating a Twitter Clone in F# using Suave](TODO), we will be starting the project from scratch using and configuring it to use [FAKE](https://fake.build/) and [Paket](https://fsprojects.github.io/Paket/)

 Let's get started by creating an empty directory with the name *FsTweet*